Blog

 4.2.
 Rehydrating during and after diarrhea

-After a diarrheal episode, it is essential to gradually restore the body's digestive and water balance.
-In both adults and children, eating rice as soon as possible can help slow down intestinal transit thanks to its binding properties.
+After a diarrheal episode , it is essential to gradually restore the body's digestive and water balance.
+In both adults and children, eating rice as soon as possible can help slow intestinal transit thanks to its binding properties.
 Hydration remains a priority, ideally with drinks rich in electrolytes to compensate for losses.

-Vegetables, although nutritionally interesting, can be difficult to digest at first; it is therefore advisable to reintroduce them gradually.
-Resuming a normal diet gradually allows you not to shock your metabolism and promotes a smooth recovery.
+Vegetables , although nutritionally interesting, can be difficult to digest at first; it is therefore advisable to reintroduce them gradually.
+Gradually returning to a normal diet helps avoid shocking the metabolism and promotes a smooth recovery.

 Oral rehydration solutions (ORS) are composed of electrolytes (sodium, potassium, chloride, etc.) and sugar (such as glucose) and are used to prepare a solution to treat dehydration.
 ORS is one of the WHO's essential medicines and is used in infants and young children to prevent severe dehydration during diarrhea.
-Thus, ORS “saves millions of lives worldwide” and reduces “the need for intravenous solutions by 33%” according to WHO, which are used as first-line treatment in hospital to rehydrate and therefore lead to a reduction in hospitalization of children caused by diarrhea.
+Thus, ORS “helps save millions of lives worldwide” and reduces “the need for intravenous solutions by 33%.” according to the WHO, which are used as a first-line treatment in hospitals to rehydrate and therefore lead to a reduction in hospitalization of children caused by diarrhea.

-A convenient and enjoyable alternative for hydration is the use of Hydratis tablets.
-These tablets contain electrolytes and trace elements, optimizing water absorption while offering a variety of flavors to make the experience more enjoyable.
+A convenient and enjoyable alternative for hydration is the use of Hydratis lozenges .
+These lozenges contain electrolytes and trace elements, optimizing water absorption while offering a variety of flavors to make the experience more enjoyable.

 5. When should you call a doctor?